Click on any question below to see answers.

 - October Cycle: May 2 - July 31

-The MCHES examination is a computer-based test administered at hundreds of Prometric test sites nationwide, with some international locations.
-Candidates have three hours to answer 165 multiple-choice (150 scored and 15 pilot tested) questions based upon the Seven Areas of Responsibility of Health Education Specialist and both the entry and advanced-level Sub-competencies.
+The MCHES® examination is a computer-based test administered at hundreds of Prometric test sites nationwide, with some international locations.
+Candidates have three hours to answer 165 multiple-choice (150 scored and 15 pilot tested) questions based upon the Eight Areas of Responsibility of Health Education Specialist and both the entry and advanced-level Sub-competencies.

-The Health Education Specialist: Companion Guide for Professional Excellence, 7th Edition, and A Competency-Based Framework for Health Education Specialists - 2015, are revised publications that reflect the results of Health Education Practice Analysis (HESPA) -2015 and includes updated and validated Competencies and Sub-competencies at the entry-and advanced-level.
+The Health Education Specialist: Companion Guide for Professional Excellence, 8th Edition, and A Competency-Based Framework for Health Education Specialists - 2020, are revised publications that reflect the results of Health Education Practice Analysis (HESPA II) -2020 and includes updated and validated Competencies and Sub-competencies at the entry-and advanced-level.
 The companion guide includes a supplement with 165 practice questions for the MCHES exam only.
 These publications can be purchased separately, together as a discounted package, or in eBook format.
-Click the MCHES Publications link on the Homepage.
+Click the MCHES® Publications link on the Homepage.

-6. If I wait to pursue sitting for the MCHES exam until after I have been CHES for 5 years, will I have to submit extra documentation at that time?
+6. If I wait to pursue sitting for the MCHES® exam until after I have been CHES® for five years, will I have to submit extra documentation at that time?

-The 75 credits must be earned within the current 5 year period and also at least 30 of them must be in the advanced level.
+The 75 credits must be earned within the current five year period, and at least 30 of them must be in the advanced level.

-8. Concerning the experience component for non-CHES and CHES with fewer than 5 years active status, does the five years of documented experience as a health education specialist have to be the immediate past five years?
+8. Concerning the experience component for non-CHES® and CHES® with fewer than five years' active status, does the five years of documented experience as a health education specialist have to be the immediate past five years?

 The curriculum vitae/resume must clearly show that the applicant has been engaged in the Areas of Responsibility for at least five years.
 It is not a requirement that the health education experience be the immediate past five years.
 Current employment at the time of application is not necessary.
 Additionally, health education experience may be prior to completion of a graduate degree.